alan-turing-institute/DTBase/dtbase/ingress/README.md

 The payload should be in a very specific format depending on which DTBase backend endpoint you wish to post the data to.
 The documentation for all available backend endpoints can be found in the [backend README.md](..//backend/README.md).

-For example, if we would like to insert two different sensor readings, then the output of `get_data` should look something like this:
+For example, if we would like to insert two different sensor readings, then the output of `get_service_data` should look something like this:

 ```
 [